podefr/observe-plus/README.md

 ## Changelog

+## 3.0.2 - Beta - 05 MAR 2015

+* Fix bug where oldValue was incorrectly resolved to undefined

 ## 3.0.1 - Beta - 05 MAR 2015

 * Fix various bugs when modifying parent of observed nested objects that would prevent